 What else is good to plant in October?
 Winter crops such as leafy greens and some root vegetables can be planted in many areas.
 Lettuce, kale, and spinach are all wonderful choices for some cool-weather greens.
 Radishes grow best when planted in cool weather and taste best when harvested young – yours might be ready for Thanksgiving!
-Overwintering onion sets (and even some hardy peas and broad beans) are also a wonderful addition.
+Overwintering onions, cabbage, and even some hardy peas and broad beans can also be a wonderful addition.

 What about pruning trees and shrubs?
 Can you prune in October?
 General pruning in October is not recommended.
 Most gardeners choose to minimize pruning in the fall – especially in October.

 Pruning stimulates woody plants to produce tender new growth.
 While this is desirable in the springtime, it is generally a bad thing in the fall.
 Young branches can be easily damaged by the upcoming cold temperatures.
 Put down the pruning shears and let the tree put its energy into its roots for optimum health over winter.

 8. Take care of the 4 D’s of pruning

 While fall pruning is generally a no-go, there are some types of pruning that can and should be done year-round.
 These are mainly pruning tasks that relate to safety hazards and to the health of the tree.
 October is a good month for professional arborists to remove any hazardous branches above your property or parking spot.
 It’s also prime time to remove any branches that are dead/damaged/diseased/dying (the 4 D’s) from your trees and shrubs.